 In any case, the field camps are the linchpin for the ongoing hunt.
 From changing weapons to preparing buffs, hunters can prepare intensively - and above all purposefully - for upcoming adventures in the camp.
 The area maps that can be called up, on which monsters and other special features are noted, are extremely convenient.
 Even serial veterans should like this trick.

 Various job offers and changing event quests ensure that players can use all the existing comfort functions.
 Completing resource or delivery orders is worthwhile.
 The latter in particular are noticeably driving the expansion of the command center.
 Players can compete with others in the battle arena, where they fight with specified equipment or improve their personal best.
 There's a lot to be done at Monster Hunter: World, even away from the battlefields.
 If you want, you can spend your time fishing or catching small animals - to complete quests, of course.

-If you prefer to work on optimizing your hunting equipment instead, you can do so at Monster Hunter: World to do.
-The abundant range of armor or weapons ensures that your own character really feels “your own” after a few hours of play.
-The appearance of the armor is visually pepped up with additional components such as talismans or decorations.
-Equipment that is no longer required can be dismantled so that the resources gained from recycling can be used for new creations.
-Potions, ammunition or monster traps can also be made in-house, which is often possible even while the hunt is in progress.
+If you prefer to work on optimizing your hunting equipment instead, you can do so at Monster Hunter: World do.
+The lavish range of armor parts or weapons ensure that your own character really feels "own" after a few hours of play.
+The appearance of the armor is optically spiced up with additional components, such as talismans or decorations.
+Equipment that is no longer required can be dismantled in order to use the resources gained from recycling for new creations.
+Potions, ammunition or monster traps can also be produced in-house, which is often even possible during an ongoing hunt.

 Do all these little gimmicks Monster Hunter: World to a virtual playground that captivates gamers to the gamepads for countless hours.
 The unbelievable variety of order types, combat strategies and mega-monsters make the action adventure from Capcom a highlight of the current gaming year.